Frequently Asked Questions

 What happens after I am offered admission and I accept the offer?

-When we send you an offer of admission, we will also send an acknowledgment form, which must be signed and returned with a cheque or money order for $100.
-This fee is non-refundable but will be credited towards tuition fees.
-The acknowledgement form and cheque/money order must be returned within 14 days of the date of the letter.
-If no acknowledgment is received by that time, the offer of admission will be withdrawn.
+When we send you an offer of admission, we will also send an acknowledgment form, which must be signed and returned with a deposit of $100 (cheque or money order).
+This deposit is non-refundable but will be credited towards tuition fees.
+The acknowledgement form and deposit must be returned within 14 days otherwise, the offer of admission will be withdrawn.

-Once you have accepted admission to Pharmacy you will receive registration information and a copy of the timetable for the first year of the pharmacy program.
-You must register for all courses in the first year of Pharmacy as per the registration instructions from the Office of the Registrar.
+Once you have accepted admission to Pharmacy you will receive information about registration, your timetable, orientation, etc., You must register for all courses in the first year of Pharmacy as per the registration instructions from the Office of the Registrar.
 If you have already registered in some courses by the time you are offered admission to Pharmacy, you must withdraw from that registration and re-register as a Pharmacy student.